 You can utilize your CMMS system to automatically calculate the average time it takes to repair or recover from a breakdown.
 It can also display and compare average repair times over select periods.
 An excellent way to weigh your past and current performances.

 All automatically done for you without having to break out a calculator.

 25. Find out your average time between failures (MTBF)

 Another metric that can be very useful in finding out the average time a piece of equipment works without a hiccup.

 Knowing how often a specific group of assets breaks down allows you to forecast and predict when the next breakdown may occur.
 This information greatly enhances your maintenance planning efforts and allows you to properly allocate your maintenance resources.

-Your CMMS dashboard presents multiple KPIs with real-time tracking.
+Your CMMS dashboard presents multiple maintenance KPIs with real-time tracking.
 It combines all the saved historical data with a powerful analytic tool that helps you identify different trends and patterns.

 For example, you may find that a specific HVAC unit has malfunctioned multiple times over a year so you know that you need to increase PMs to avoid the same problem next year.